TsewangLA/kindwordsapp/README.md

 	* Validation of acceptable inputs, and user credentials exist in database

 * Public Feeds Page
-	* Publicly avaialble letter cards are randomized before displayed to the client
+	* Publicly available letter cards are randomized before displayed to the client
-	* Client's displayed username is also randomized (name of an animal, poet, movie character, unlimmited ideas) to keep their anonimity and prevent other users from identifying them.
+	* Client's displayed username is also randomized (name of an animal, poet, movie character, unlimited ideas) to keep their anonymity and prevent other users from identifying them.
 The client's unique id is never publicly displayed
 	* Tinder style cards for publicly posted letters
 	* Swipe right to reply to a letter
 	* Swipe left to skip/ignore a letter